-- Q:Do you support all browsers?
-A:Yes.
-We are compatible with all modern browsers including Chrome, Firefox, Safari and Internet Explorer (IE) version 9 and up.
-Which represents over 99% of desktop browsers used worldwide.
+- Q:Does Toonimo support all browsers?
+A:Yes!
+Toonimo is compatible with all modern browsers, including Chrome, Firefox, Safari, Edge, and Internet Explorer (IE) version 9 and up.

-- Q:Does your audiovisual walkthrough start to play automatically?
-A:You can choose to play the solution automatically, or have it initiated by your users.
-The walkthrough can start playing by clicking on a play button or, use as a trigger based on your users' behavior, such as a specific amount of time they have been on a page, the number of times they click on a page, and more.
+- Q:Does Toonimo’s audio-visual walkthrough start to play automatically?
+A:You can choose to play the solution automatically or have it initiated by your users.
+The walkthrough can start playing by clicking on a play button or as a trigger based on your users' behavior, such as a specific amount of time they have been on a page, the number of times they click on a page, and more.

 - Q:How do I access the editor?
 A:Upon completion of the registration process, we will start the deployment process and provide you with your details to your personal dashboard.

 - Q:Which languages are included in your audio walkthroughs?
-A:We can play audio in ANY language.
-We can also trigger the appropriate language audio based on the geographic region your website users are coming from.
+A:Toonimo can play audio in ANY language.
+It can also trigger the appropriate language audio based on the geographic region your website users are coming from.

-- Q:Can I record or upload my own voice file in the audio walkthrougs?
-A:Yes, you can upload a voice file with your voice over artist.
+- Q:Can I record or upload my own voice file in the audio walkthroughs?
+A:Yes, you can upload a voice file with your own voice-over artist.

 - Q:Is it real voice or text to speech?
 A:We record all audio with professional voice talents to ensure a friendly and inviting experience on your website.

 - Q:Does Toonimo offer an analytics dashboard?
-A:Toonimo offers a whole analytics suite including A/B/C testing capabilities, and an analytics dashboard to show the effectiveness and results of each Walkthrough.
+A:Toonimo offers a whole analytics suite including A/B testing capabilities, and an analytics dashboard to show the results and effectiveness of each walkthrough.

 - Q:How long is the deployment process?
-A:The deployment of the toonimo solution depends on the complexity of the use cases.
-For a simple deployment of 1-2 use cases, the end to end deployment can take between 2-3 days to generate the voice assets.
-Larger deployments can take a little longer.
+A:The deployment of Toonimo depends on the complexity of the use cases.
+For a simple deployment of 1-2 use cases, the end-to-end deployment usually takes between 2-3 days to generate the voice assets; Larger deployments typically take a little longer.

 - Q:Do you offer on-premise installations?
 A:Toonimo's standard offering is SaaS, however, we do provide on-premise deployments in a few available configurations.

-- Q:Does it affect the loading time of the page?
+- Q:Does Toonimo affect the loading time of the page?
 A:We provide a generic code for all pages.
-The code is around 100kb and comes with three configurable server side load settings which let you choose when it will load.
+The code is around 100KB and comes with three configurable server-side load settings which lets you choose when it will load.
 The audio elements are downloaded via smart buffering and we only load the elements in a conversation string.
 Graphical elements like arrows, circles, and lines are very light and should not affect the page loading time.

-- Q:In case Toonimo loads a-synchronically, how much time does Toonimo delay the load of the page?
-A:Assuming you place Toonimo’s snippet at the end of the body, the page load is not delayed at all since Toonimo loads only after all of the resources started loading.
-Only some images/videos or other large resources may be delayed, since they haven't finished loading until Toonimo started loading in parallel.
-In that case the delay may be milliseconds-seconds and is depended on the network of the device.
+- Q:In case Toonimo loads asynchronously, by how much time does it delay the load of the page?
+A:Assuming Toonimo’s snippet is placed at the end of the body, the page load will not be delayed at all since Toonimo loads only after all of the resources start loading.
+Only some images/videos or other large resources may be delayed if they haven't finished loading by the time Toonimo starts loading in parallel.
+In that case, the delay may be milliseconds-seconds depending on the network of the device.

-- Q:In case Toonimo loads only after the pages was loaded – how long does it take to load Toonimo’s code line (if no one hits the play)?
-A:It depends on your users’ device and on the current network bandwidth they have and location on earth (Toonimo uses CDN but it still may vary).
-On a PC with a good internet connection, an average time until a trigger button will show is about 500ms-1000ms.
-When loading the page on the second time, the files are already in cache and average load time is 200ms-300ms.
+- Q:In case Toonimo loads only after the pages are loaded – how long does it take to load Toonimo’s codeline (if no one hits play)?
+A:It depends on the device, current network bandwidth, and geographic location used (Toonimo uses CDN but it still may vary).
+On a PC with a good internet connection, the average load time for a trigger button is about 500ms-1000ms.
+When loading the page on the second time, the files are already saved in cache and the average load time is 200ms-300ms.

-- Q:What is the size of Toonimo's first code-line return?
+- Q:What is the file size of Toonimo's first codeline return?
 A:The first snippet is split into 3 requests of 193KB + 5KB + 5KB (gzip encoding) = ~200KB.
-There other resources that are loaded later after codeline is ready to run the walkthrough (audio walkthrough - 1MB for 1-minute), visuals effects (~6KB for each different effect), specific js templates (7KB for a standard player).
+There are other resources that are loaded after the codeline is ready to run the walkthrough, such as audio walkthrough (1MB for 1-minute), visual effects (~6KB for each different effect), and specific js templates (7KB for a standard player).

-- Q:Does Toonimo supports SSL and behind login pages?
+- Q:Does Toonimo support SSL and behind login pages?
 A:Toonimo supports both HTTPS and HTTP web protocols and behind login pages.